Integrations

 - A messaging channel back to the practice for non-clinical questions

 Build complexity is moderate.
-The competitive value is significant for independents who don’t want to lose clients to corporate groups offering similar experiences.
+The competitive value is significant for independents who don’t want to lose clients to corporate groups offering the same kind of experience.

 Three cases where EzyVet’s out-of-the-box is the right answer: